1951 Cork Senior Football Championship

 The 1951 Cork Senior Football Championship was the 63rd staging of the Cork Senior Football Championship since its establishment by the Cork County Board in 1887.

-Garda entered the championship as the defending champions.
+Garda were the defending champions, however, they were beaten by St Nicholas' in the semi-finals.

 On 21 October 1951, Collins won the championship following a 2–03 to 1–05 defeat of St. Nicholas' in the final at the Cork Athletic Grounds.
 This was their third championship title overall and their first title since 1949.